Star Wars: Lethal Alliance: Reception

-Lethal Alliance was met with average to very mixed reception.
+Lethal Alliance was met with a mixed reception.
 GameRankings and Metacritic gave it a score of 64.18% and 61 out of 100 for the PSP version, and 64.93% and 57 out of 100 for the DS version.

+Reviewers for the PSP version of the game noted that it was unremarkable compared to similar games on the same platform.
+The critic from GamePro said there "are much better action games out on the PSP than this one, so pass it by unless you're obsessed with Star Wars."
+GameZone's Angelina Sandoval noted that while the levels have variety and teamwork elements were fun Lethal Alliance is "ultimately [...] a portable action game that could have a lot better."